upsiflu/magician/DESIGN.md

 #Architecture / Libraries

 The app is offline-only, so the codebase is very simple.
 I have included `ianmackenzie`'s geometry library so I don't need to look up all the vector math I've forgotten in the past decade.
+The other libraries I had to include for the Browser platform are listed in the [elm.json](./elm.json) file.

+**Tradeoffs**

-I decided not to use any Gui library, and instead use the default `Html` and `Svg` packages from Elm, because the userbase is {1} and a magician doesn't need a polished interface, and developers don't need abstractions over the `view` because it's really basic.
+- I decided not to use any Gui library: Developers don't need abstractions over the `view` because it's really basic for now, and the userbase is {1} and a magician doesn't need a polished interface
+- Using the default `Html`, `Css` and `Svg` packages from Elm.
+The next step will be to use separate files for stylesheets, an `index.html`, some JavaScript class files for custom-elements, parcel or another bundler, a live dev server, perhaps Nix for package and environment management, etc. There are some nice templates for such environments and boilerplate scaffolding.
+I've not gone down that road because I like how the pure Elm solution has far less files and a single source of truth.